 Habitat for Humanity of the San Juans

 Habitat for Humanity of the San Juans is a locally owned and operated affiliate of Habitat for Humanity International.
-Our operations are directed by our local Board of Directors and executed by Erica Madison, Executive Director.
+Our operations are directed by our local Board of Directors.
 We serve Montrose, Ouray and San Miguel counties.

 Habitat for Humanity International is an organization that was founded in 1976 by Millard and Linda Fuller.
 The Fullers, inspired by their visit to the small Christian community of Koinonia Farm, embarked on their own quest to provide housing for all who deserved and desired it.
 According to Habitat, it was the founding Fullers who “developed the concept of ‘partnership housing,'” which hinged on the idea of ” those in need of adequate shelter working side by side with volunteers to build simple, decent houses.”

 Habitat for Humanity is a global nonprofit housing organization that assists individuals all over the world, and has successfully built over half million homes which provide shelter to approximately 2.5 million individuals in over 90 countries.
 Habitat’s vision is of a world where everyone has a decent place to live.
 Habitat works toward our vision by building strength, stability and self-reliance in partnership with people and families in need of a decent and affordable home.

 Since 1991, Habitat for Humanity of The San Juans (formerly HFH of Montrose County) has empowered over 56 local families to help build and move into homes of their own.

 Shelter is a basic human need and Habitat for Humanity strives to achieve its goal of eliminating substandard housing by making decent, sustainable and affordable housing a reality for everyone.